 Meat?
 In the words of Tony Soprano, fuggehdaboudit.

-If you’ve never made lasagna before, the length of the recipe might seem daunting, especially since I basically make everything but the noodles from scratch, but it’s actually quite easy once you get the hang of it.
+I know the length of the recipe might seem daunting if you've never made lasagna before.
+That's especially true when it comes to this recipe, since I basically make everything but the noodles from scratch, but it's actually quite easy once you get the hang of it.

-Also, most of the components of this recipe (namely the roasted vegetables, the marinara sauce and the ricotta layer) can all be assembled a day or two in advance… or just skip the homemade marinara and use a good-quality jarred sauce instead.
+If it helps, take comfort in the fact that almost all of the components of this recipe (namely the roasted vegetables, the marinara sauce and the ricotta layer) can all be assembled a day or two in advance... or you can just skip the homemade marinara and use a good-quality jarred sauce instead.

 All that's left to do on the day of is to boil the noodles, assemble the lasagna and then pop it into the oven until bubbly and delicious.